 IV) WPS GRANT CRITERIA

-Criteria that will be used in making a decision regarding which proposals to fund include, but are not limited to:
+Criteria used to make a decision regarding which proposals to fund include, but are not limited to:

-Timely and complete submission of WPS Grant by the applicant.
+Complete and timely submission of WPS Grant by the applicant.

-Programs which address workplace safety and health in high-hazard industries or in industries where there are high rates of workplace accidents or injuries.
+Programs which address workplace safety and health in high-hazard industries or in industries with high rates of workplace accidents or injuries.

 Entities which demonstrate a financial need (small and medium sized entities) to fund a program related to workplace safety.